 Notably, these examples showcase objectives that are time-bound and measurable.
 Apart from providing a clear route to your goals, they also offer a framework to track progress.

-2. Launch a New Product
+2. Launch a new product

-Your marketing objectives here may differ depending on the individual tasks of each marketing unit.
+Your marketing strategy here may differ depending on the individual tasks of each marketing unit.
 For instance, your social media manager might focus on generating 10,000 unique Twitter impressions during the first month before the official product launch.

 In email marketing, the goal may be to a) build a 5,000 strong email list of prospects interested in the new product; and b) create and administer a five-week nurture sequence with a 10% end-date conversion rate.

-3. Increase Sales
+3. Increase sales

 There are many different strategies for increasing sales, including cross-selling and upselling.
 You could plan to: